lingtalfi/TheBar/discussions/kwin-notation.md

         - flags:
             - $flagName: $flagDefinition
             - ...
+        - aliases:
+            - $aliasName
+            - ...
 ```

-All sections (parameters, options and flags) are optional.
+All sections (parameters, options, flags and aliases) are optional.

 Note that the indentation uses multiples of four.